GuildGamer/useful_python_scripts/README.md

 ## List Of Scripts

-### 1. replace.py - used to replace a particular word with another for every file in the repository is in.
+### 1. replace.py - used to replace a particular word with another for every file in directory.